moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 iOS assets can be generated using [App Icon Generator](https://appicon.co/).
 In the "iOS and macOS" section, only `iPhone` and `iPad` should be selected.
 It is possible to either click and browse the image source or simply drag and drop it.

+> ❗️ Note that the file extension must be `.png`.

 After selecting the image, click on the "Generate" button to download the assets.

-We can also recommend the [Fueled/ios-icon-generator](https://github.com/Fueled/ios-icon-generator) tool, which is a command line interface (CLI) that generates the icons.

 Although not mandatory, we recommend to rename the generated assets according to the following pattern: `<resolution>@x<multiplier>`.
-This way, it becomes makes easier to identify the attributes of each icon and their purpose simply by glancing at its name.
+This way, it becomes easier to identify the size of each icon and their purpose simply by glancing at its name.

+**Alternative tools:**

+-   [MakeAppIcon](https://makeappicon.com/): a web generator by [Skygear](https://skygear.io/)
+-   [ios-icon-generator](https://github.com/Fueled/ios-icon-generator): a CLI generator by [Fueled](https://fueled.com/)

 ### Output assets location